-A pale-yellow diamond shaped like a shield, the Sancy diamond is one of the first diamonds cut to uniform facets.
-The diamond has no pavilions and possesses only two crowns, giving the diamond a peculiar shape.
+A pale-yellow shaped like a shield, the Sancy is one of the first cut to uniform facets.
+The diamond has no pavilions and possesses only two crowns, giving a peculiar shape.
 Legends have it that the gem initially belonged to the Mughals.
 However, researchers assume it most likely originated from India due to its shape.

 The diamond disappeared during the French revolution, and it was eventually sold to the Louvre for $1million in 1978 after stints with multiple owners.
 It currently sits in the Apollo Gallery, neighbored by the Regent and Hortensia.